SKETCH: Semantic Key-Point Conditioning for Long-Horizon Vessel Trajectory Prediction: Methodology

 As illustrated in Fig.~\ref{fig: stage 2}, we construct training pairs consisting of trajectories associated with either the same or different NKPs.
 Each trajectory is encoded into a latent representation, and the cosine similarity between two representations is used to assess whether they correspond to the same NKP.
 Following the contrastive learning paradigm \cite{hadsell2006dimensionality}, we optimize the loss in Eq.~\eqref{L_TCL}, which encourages trajectories leading to the same NKP to share similar representations while separating those associated with different NKPs.

 To improve efficiency, we freeze Encoder~1 and MiniMind Model~1 after pretraining and only fine-tune a lightweight multi-layer perceptron (MLP) for NKP verification.
 In this way, the learned representation acts as a compact semantic embedding, capturing high-level navigational intent.
-In practice, we approximate marginalization over $Z$ using a MAP estimate, which performs robustly in our experiments.
+In practice, we approximate marginalization over $Z$ using a Maximum A Posteriori (MAP) estimate, which performs robustly in our experiments.
 When $P(Z \mid X)$ is sharply peaked, marginalization can be well approximated by conditioning on the MAP NKP.

 During inference, an unknown trajectory is compared against a database of reference trajectories.
-The reference database contains only training trajectories for both the public and private test datasets.
-For each reference trajectory whose similarity exceeds a predefined threshold, a vote is cast for its associated NKP.
-The NKP with the highest vote count is selected as the prediction, as summarized in Algorithm~\ref{alg:nkp}.
-This voting procedure can be interpreted as a nonparametric approximation to $p(Z \mid X)$ via nearest-neighbor evidence aggregation.
+The reference database contains only training trajectories for the private dataset.
+The largest similarity of each reference trajectory is cast for its prediction, as summarized in Algorithm~\ref{alg:nkp}.
+This procedure can be interpreted as a nonparametric approximation to $p(Z \mid X)$ via nearest-neighbor evidence aggregation.
 The overall training and inference pipeline is shown in Fig.~\ref{fig: stage 2}.